BOARD OF DIRECTORS

 I am employed as Executive Director of three career and technical student organizations: DECA, SkillsUSA, and FCCLA, which annually provides leadership and career development conferences for over 14,000 Michigan high school students.

-Orange County Pride
+Orange County Equality Coalition

 San Diego Pride

 Steven Herevia, he/him/his, is Vice President for OutSpokane, producers of Spokane Pride.
 Herevia is the Pathways and Inclusion Coordinator at the Elson S. Floyd College of Medicine, Washington State University.
 He has co-founded Wonderfully Made Spokane, a Spokane based non-profit charged with the inclusion and celebration of LGBTQ+ people in faith communities.
 Herevia writes, “I am beyond grateful to be included in the work of creating spaces for our LGBTQ+ community members to develop their identities, affirm their experiences, and express Pride in their identity.”
 To learn more about Steven, please visit stevenherevia.com or follow him on Instagram @stevenherevia.